 - Body aches

-Your throat may also be sore and red.
+Your throat may be sore and red.
 See your doctor if you have a sore throat that lasts longer than a week.

 Allergies